Azimuthal quantum number: Relation to atomic orbitals

 Each of the different angular momentum states can take 2(2ℓ + 1) electrons.
 This is because the third quantum number mℓ (which can be thought of loosely as the quantized projection of the angular momentum vector on the z-axis) runs from −ℓ to ℓ in integer units, and so there are 2ℓ + 1 possible states.
 Each distinct n, ℓ, mℓ orbital can be occupied by two electrons with opposing spins (given by the quantum number ms = ±), giving 2(2ℓ + 1) electrons overall.
 Orbitals with higher ℓ than given in the table are perfectly permissible, but these values cover all atoms so far discovered.

 For a given value of the principal quantum number n, the possible values of ℓ range from 0 to n − 1; therefore, the n = 1 shell only possesses an s subshell and can only take 2 electrons, the n = 2 shell possesses an s and a p subshell and can take 8 electrons overall, the n = 3 shell possesses s, p, and d subshells and has a maximum of 18 electrons, and so on.

 A simplistic one-electron model results in energy levels depending on the principal number alone.
 In more complex atoms these energy levels split for all n > 1, placing states of higher ℓ above states of lower ℓ.
 For example, the energy of 2p is higher than of 2s, 3d occurs higher than 3p, which in turn is above 3s, etc. This effect eventually forms the block structure of the periodic table.
 No known atom possesses an electron having ℓ higher than three (f) in its ground state.

-The angular momentum quantum number, ℓ, governs the number of planar nodes going through the nucleus.
+The angular momentum quantum number, ℓ and the corresponding spherical harmonic govern the number of planar nodes going through the nucleus.
 A planar node can be described in an electromagnetic wave as the midpoint between crest and trough, which has zero magnitudes.
 In an s orbital, no nodes go through the nucleus, therefore the corresponding azimuthal quantum number ℓ takes the value of 0.
 In a p orbital, one node traverses the nucleus and therefore ℓ has the value of 1. $L$ has the value $\sqrt{2}\hbar$.

 Depending on the value of n, there is an angular momentum quantum number ℓ and the following series.
 The wavelengths listed are for a hydrogen atom: